2026 Education Policy

 Additional Education Fees

-their educational journey and ensure they have access to all the opportunities and
+educational journey and ensure they have access to all the opportunities and support

 Academic Administrative Fee

-This fee is subject to an annual review and may be adjusted to reflect current
+fee is subject to an annual review and may be adjusted to reflect current operational

-operational expenses.
-Registrants will be notified of any changes in advance,
+expenses.
+Registrants will be notified of any changes in advance, ensuring transparency

-▪ Course Transfer or Refund Requests: When a registrant requests to be
+Course Transfer or Refund Requests: When a registrant requests to be refunded or

-refunded or transferred from one course session to another a fee may apply.
-This
+transferred from one course session to another a fee may apply.
+This fee covers

-fee covers the additional administrative and faculty resources needed to meet
+covers the additional administrative and faculty resources needed to meet the

-the time and effort involved in re-evaluating the work and ensures that the
+time and effort involved in re-evaluating the work and ensures that the appeals

-The 2025 Education Administrative Fee is $225.00 plus applicable taxes and can be
+The 2026 Education Administrative Fee is $225.00 plus applicable taxes and can be paid

 Exam Rewrite Fee

-resubmit an assignment after an initial failure.
-This fee is designed to cover the
+an assignment after an initial failure.
+This fee is designed to cover the administrative and

-administrative and instructional costs associated with providing additional
+instructional costs associated with providing additional assessment opportunities.

 14 | P a g e